aeon0/d4lf/README.md

 - Filter items in inventory and stash
 - Filter by item type and item power
 - Filter by affix and their values
-- Filter by aspects and their values
 - Filter uniques by their affix and aspect values
+- Filter by aspects
 - Filter sigils by blacklisting and whitelisting locations and affixes
-- Supported resolutions include all aspect ratios between 16:10 and 21:9
+- Supported resolutions are all aspect ratios between 16:10 and 21:9

 ## How to Setup